Isangeles/fire/README.md

 Fire is a TCP game server for [Flame](https://github.com/Isangeles/flame) RPG engine, which enables multiple users to connect and play together.

-The server serves as a simple interface that handles connected users and offers them a set of requests to control their characters and interact with the game world hosted on the server.
+The server is used as a simple interface that handles connected users and offers them a set of requests to control their characters and interact with the game world hosted on the server.

 Communication between client and server is realized through a JSON request/response system.